Under GDPR Can an Individual be Held Responsible?

 Data leaks happen when an organisation provides confidential information to an untrusted recipient.
 This includes any form of unapproved transmission of data to an external party, electronically or physically.

 This criminal act, however, isn’t always intentional.
-In fact, just under a fifth of all data leak cases happen by accident.
-Examples include sending confidential information to the wrong email address and mishandling a file containing private info and carelessly placing it.
+In fact, just under a fifth of all data leak cases happen by accident and are often due to human error.
+Examples include sending confidential information to the wrong email address and mishandling a file containing private info and misplacing it.

-Essentially, any event that exposes private information in an unwanted or harmful way is considered a data leak.
+Essentially, any event that exposes private information to unauthorised persons in an unwanted or harmful way is considered a data leak.
 A few common examples are as follows:

 If any of the below apply to you, you should check for compensation online right away.